 We stood resolute in our thought process the entire time.
 Calmly disarming those around us who disagreed with home birth.
 And we prayed a lot.

 And I’m proud that my husband and I did it this way.
 We trusted God’s process, my body and our baby despite home birth being so out of the norm for both of our families.
 Someone has to be a pioneer though.
-And I think that’s exactly what becoming traditional meant for me.
+And I think that’s exactly what becoming traditional meant for me in that aspect.